edgedb/edgedb-js/docs/index.rst

 ^^^^^^^^^^

-Since we're using TypeScript, it would be nice to be able to type the return value of this query, so let's use our first generator, the :ref:`Queries generator <edgedb-js-queries>` to tell TypeScript what the type of our result is.
+Since we're using TypeScript, it would be nice to be able to type the return value of this query, so let's use our first generator, the :ref:`interfaces generator <edgedb-js-interfaces>` to tell TypeScript what the type of our result is.

 First we run the generator: